-To park or not to park… that is the question every driver should be asking when they arrive at their destination.
 Safe parking is a key part of safe driving – where you leave your car on arrival is as important as how you drive it there.
-Bad parking can endanger or obstruct others on the road, especially pedestrians or cyclists if they have to go onto the road to get by.
+Bad parking can endanger or obstruct others on the road, especially pedestrians or cyclists, if they have to go onto the road to get by.
 Badly parked vehicles can pose a particular issue for wheelchair users, those who are visually impaired, and parents with prams.
-They can also add to traffic congestion, and lead to fines, clamping or penalty points for the driver.
+They can also add to traffic congestion and lead to fines, clamping or penalty points for the driver.
 Your vehicle could even be towed away.
-There are many places and situations that parking is prohibited by law, so here’s the information you need…
+There are many places and situations where parking is prohibited by law, and it helps to know where you should be more aware.

 More specifically, the acts make it illegal to park a private car in the following circumstances: